Key takeaways:

 You can take Myrbetriq tablets with or without food.
 But taking it with food may help lessen or prevent nausea.
 To prevent constipation, be sure you’re getting enough fluids and fiber.
 Regular exercise can also help keep things moving.
 If diarrhea is an issue, choose foods that aren’t spicy, fatty, or fried.
 A probiotic supplement may also help.

-If home remedies aren’t cutting it, there are OTC treatment options that may help your symptoms.
+If home remedies aren’t cutting it, there are OTC treatment options that may help your GI symptoms.
 A stool softener or laxative can help relieve constipation.
 While a medication like loperamide (Imodium A-D) can help with diarrhea.
 Just make sure any OTC option you choose is safe to take with your other medications and health conditions.

 If your GI symptoms continue or worsen, contact your healthcare team to have them checked out.